-These Merchant Rules and Regulations govern merchant conduct and the rental of booth space at each of Artists & Fleas California, LLC’s (“A&F”) Bay Area Market location at 180 Camino Alto, Mill Valley, CA 94941 at Mill Valley Community Center referred to herein as the “Market”.
+These Merchant Rules and Regulations govern merchant conduct and the rental of booth space at each of Artists & Fleas California, LLC’s (“A&F”) Bay Area Market location at Fourth Street Berkeley with an address of 1919 Fourth Street, Berkeley, CA 94710 referred to herein as the “Market”.
 Merchants must comply with, and cause their employees, contractors, agents and guests to comply with these Rules and Regulations.
 Artists & Fleas (A&F) may modify these Rules and Regulations from time to time for the good order, safety, care and cleanliness of the Market.

 The Rules and Regulations are made a part of each Merchant Space Rental Agreement that each Merchant has entered into with A&F.